w3c/csswg-drafts/scroll-animations-1/EXPLAINER.md

 Currently the only way to achieve them is to respond to scroll events on the main thread.
-This means that these animations have to run on the main thread.
-There are two main problems with this:
+This means that these animations have to run on the main thread which leads to two main problems:
-1. Modern browsers perform scrolling on separate thread/process so scroll events are delivered asynchronously
+1. Modern browsers perform scrolling on separate thread/process so scroll events are delivered asynchronously.
 2. Main thread animations are subject to jank.

-Creating performant scroll-linked animation can be impossible or [very difficult](https://developers.google.com/web/updates/2016/12/performant-parallaxing).
+These make creating performant scroll-linked animations that are in-sync with scrolling impossible or [very difficult](https://developers.google.com/web/updates/2016/12/performant-parallaxing).